MDSplus/mdsplus/mdstcpip/docs/Clients_connection.md

 and for this reason MDSip always checks that each data transfer is done matching the same memory organization of the server.

-The client memory organization is always recorded inside client_type field of the
+The client memory organization is always recorded inside the client_type field of the
-\ref Message passing through the connection, the actual value is then tested to match the client type using ClientType() function.
+\ref Message structures passing through the connection, this value is then tested to match the client type using ClientType() function.
 As the tree data stored to the server is organized in its own memory architecture the client must convert each descriptor trasaction.